I visited a church this weekend.

 It was in essence a brief review of their systems.

-The fuzzy lines of their hospitality ministry was too big for them to see clearly.
+The fuzzy lines of their hospitality ministry were too big for them to see clearly.
 Having an outside coach walk them through a logical process of review helped them discover a bunch of

 “we shoulds. . . ” and “we need tos . . . “